bobosola/OSTerrain50-SimpleBinary/README.md

 <h2>What problem does this solve?</h2>

-The OS Terrain 50 data is already available in a number of formats, but these are either complex binary formats for consumption by specific software or delivered as thousands of small ASCII CSV-like files which take up around 650MB of storage space and are expensive to parse in real time.
+The OS Terrain 50 data is already available in a number of formats.
+Most are complex binary formats for consumption by specific software.
+The only non-binary format is the ASCII Grid format which contains thousands of CSV-like files.
+These take up around 650MB of storage space and are expensive to parse in real time.

 This application will:

-* (optionally) unzip the [OS zipped ASCII data zip file](https://osdatahub.os.uk/downloads/open/Terrain50) along with its thousands of child zip files
+* (optionally) unzip the [OS zipped ASCII Grid data zip file](https://osdatahub.os.uk/downloads/open/Terrain50) along with its thousands of child zip files
 * create a space-efficient 229MB simple binary data file using the unzipped OS data

 <h2>Usage</h2>